 Complimentary Close: Sign off your email with a polite close, such as "Best" or "Sincerely," followed by your name.

-Signature: End with your signature, handwritten, followed by your typed name.
+Signature: When you're sending or uploading a printed letter, end with your signature, handwritten, followed by your typed name.
 If this is an email, simply include your typed name, followed by your contact information.

 Simple Formatting Using a Template